nodejs/node/COLLABORATOR_GUIDE.md

   for an issue, and/or the hash and commit message if the commit fixes a bug in a previous commit.
 Multiple `Fixes:` lines may be added if appropriate.
+- A `Reviewed-By: Name <email>` line for yourself and any other Collaborators who have reviewed the change.
+  - Useful for @mentions / contact list if something goes wrong in the PR.
+  - Protects against the assumption that GitHub will be around forever.

 Review the commit message to ensure that it adheres to the guidelines outlined in the [contributing](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#step-3-commit) guide.